Instance Space Analysis for the Car Sequencing Problem: Introduction

 The production of cars in Europe rely on a ``built-to-order'' system, where cars with specific options need to be assembled in relatively short periods of time.
 The cars to be assembled are typically diverse in respect to their required options, and hence, the assembly process is necessarily slow.
 Since 1993, the car manufacturer, Renault, has been tackling a variant of ``car sequencing'' with the aim of assembling a range of diverse cars as efficiently as possible \citep{Liris-2656}.
 In 2005, the subject of the ROADEF challenge was the same car sequencing problem \citep{nguyen_roadef}, which is one of finding an optimal order, or sequence, in which cars are to be processed on a production line.
 Each car has a set of options such as paint colour, air conditioning, etc. Each option has an associated constraint that gives the maximum number of cars that can have this option applied in any contiguous subsequence.
 The car sequencing problem is known to be NP-hard \citep{KIS2004331}.

-The car sequencing problem has a number of variants, and these have been tackled by a number of different approaches from the artificial intelligence and operations research communities.
-The original version focused on finding a feasible solution subject to hard constraints on the mix of options in subsequences of given lengths.
-A large number of methods have been tried on at least some variant of car sequencing including exact methods like constraint programming \citep{dincbas88}, integer programming \citep{gravel2005review}, meta-heuristics \citep{gottlieb03,SUN201893} and hybrid methods \citep{kichane08}.
-A comprehensive review of this literature is beyond the scope of this paper.

-A popular variant of the car sequencing problem is the optimisation version, which focuses on modulation of options within subsequences \citep{bautista08, Thiruvady11, Thiruvady2014a}.
-The first study in this direction was conducted by \citet{bautista08}, who showed that a Beam search approach can be very effective.
-Following this, \citet{Thiruvady11} showed that a hybrid of Beam search, ant colony optimisation (ACO) and constraint programming (CP) can substantially improve solution qualities while reducing run-times. \citet{Thiruvady2014a} proposed a hybrid of Lagrangian relaxation and ACO, and they showed the hybrid can find excellent solutions and at the same time very good lower bounds.
+There are many variants of car sequencing problems that all share common characteristics but with small differences in the objective function or constraint.
+A comprehensive study of all variants is beyond the scope of a single paper.
+Here we will focus on one popular optimization variant of the car sequencing problem which minimizes the violation of constraints on the occurrence of options within subsequences \citep{bautista08, Thiruvady11, Thiruvady2014a}.
+The first study in this direction was conducted by \citet{bautista08}, who showed that a beam search approach can be very effective.
+Following this, \citet{Thiruvady11} showed that a hybrid of beam search, ant colony optimization (ACO) and constraint programming can substantially improve solution qualities while reducing run-times. \citet{Thiruvady2014a} proposed a hybrid of Lagrangian relaxation and ACO, and they showed the hybrid can find excellent solutions and at the same time very good lower bounds.
 A recent study in this direction is by \citet{thiruvady2020large}, who showed that a large neighbourhood search (LNS) finds high quality solutions in relatively low run-times.
-The optimisation version of car sequencing is the problem that we tackle in this study.
+Other methods used for this type of problem include beam search \citep{golle2015iterative} and a hybrid neighbourhood search method combining tabu search and LNS~\citep{zhang2018hybrid}.

 In the literature, there are three commonly used benchmarks \citep{gent98, gravel2005review,perron2004combining}.
 The benchmark instances from \citet{perron2004combining} consisted of up to 500 cars with relatively high utilisation of options, and were considered as the ``hardest'' set of problem instances available to test algorithms against.
-Though, since then, studies \citep{Thiruvady11,Thiruvady2014a,thiruvady2020large} have demonstrated different solvers (including those based on Mixed Integer Programming (MIP), CP and metaheuristics) have variable performance, and hence it is unclear as to which set of problem instances are in fact the most complex.
+Though, since then, studies \citep{Thiruvady11,Thiruvady2014a,thiruvady2020large} have demonstrated different solvers (including those based on mixed integer programming (MIP), constraint programming and metaheuristics) have variable performance, and hence it is unclear as to which set of problem instances are in fact the most complex.
 Moreover, the specific characteristics of hard problem instances have not clearly been identified.